pablogonzalezginestet/stackBagg/README.md

 The real data application in the paper relies on Swedish HIV care register (InfCareHIV) that cannot be openly shared.
 The data available on the folder fake_data is based on a fake, simulated  data that mimics the data used for the analysis.
 The R script which run the analysis of the data set is the same as the used for the analysis, but analysis results cannot be exactly reproduced.

+## Organization of folders

 The folder simulations contains the R file which runs the simulation and reproduces the main figures of the paper (AUC of each single algorithm relative to the AUC of the ensemble) and tables with the average estimated AUCs.
 The tables complement the figures and they are found in the supplementary material .

+R folder contains, among other files, the file datageneration.R that generates the simulated data for the different simulation studies and scenarios.

+The folder pre_process_step_raw_data contains the R file with all preprocessing step applied to the raw dataset to get the final dataset that was used in the analysis.
+The final data is the same that is found in the folder fake_data.

+The folder fake_data contains the fake data and the file that runs the analsys.

+The folder data constains the data used as example, the same that is shipped with the package.

 ## Installation